Aeroflot Flight 2723

 Aeroflot Flight 2723 was a Soviet domestic passenger flight from Bina International Airport to Makhachkala Airport.
-On 23 April 1966 the Ilyushin Il-14 operating the route ditched in the Caspian Sea following unexplained engine problems.
+On 23 April 1966, the Ilyushin Il-14 flying this route ditched in the Caspian Sea following unexplained engine problems.
 None of the 33 on board survived.

 Aircraft

 The Ilyushin Il-14P with c/n 146000310 and factory number 03-10 was manufactured at the "Banner of Labor" aircraft plant in Moscow on 19 May 1956 and was then sold to the Main Directorate of the Civil Air Fleet.
 The il-14 was registered as CCCP-Л1772 and was sent to the Baku air detachment of the Azerbaijan Territorial Administration of Aeroflot.
 In 1959, it was re-registered as CCCP-61772.
 At the time of the accident, the aircraft had completed 16,257 flying hours.

 Crew

 The crew of the 107th flight detachment consisted of: